Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-The South Snake River No. 1 hunt (hunt code 959B1) has 50" potential.
-The season dates for this hunt are September 1-30.
+The South Snake River No. 1 hunt (hunt code 959B1) has 50”+ potential.
+The season dates for this hunt will be September 1–30.
 This unit was combined with the Hat Point unit in 2024.
-The population is down in the Hat Point unit, but with mature billies available, they wanted hunters to have the opportunity to hunt it as well.
-On the Hat Point portion of the unit, there is good road access to the top of the rim where hunters can glass up mountain goats below in the steep country.
-You are going to have to lose 1,500-4,000 feet in elevation to kill your goat and then pack it back up the steep slopes to the top where you started.
-The South Snake River area is a lot more remote country where hunters are going to access the area by backpacking or horseback.
+The population is down in the Hat Point unit, but mature billies are still available.
+On the Hat Point portion of the unit, there is good road access to the top of the rim where hunters can glass mountain goats below in the steep country.
+You will have to lose anywhere from 1,500 to 4,000 feet in elevation to kill your goat, and you’ll have to pack it up the steep slopes to the top where you started.
+South Snake River area is much more remote, and hunters will be able to access the country by backpacking or riding in horseback.
+This area does hold some great goats, but you should expect a very physical hunt.
+An outfitter would be a good choice for this hunt.
+There are Boone and Crockett goats alive on this unit.
+Non-resident draw odds in 2025 were 11.80%.
+There are a total of four goat tags on this unit between the two seasons.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!